2020-21 tuition and fees

 The Top Scholar award provides funding support in the first three quarters of year one support.

-The Graduate Opportunity and Minority Access Program (Go-Map) fellowship provides funding support in the first three quarters of year 1, with a match of an additional three quarters in year 2.
+The Graduate Opportunity and Minority Access Program (Go-Map) fellowship provides funding support for graduate students in the first three quarters of year 1, with a match of an additional three quarters in year 2.

 Research, teaching and staff assistantships (Academic Service Employees)